-Councillor Kavanagh will put forward her motion regarding the cuts to Legal Aid Ontario to City Council on Wednesday June 26th.
+Councillor Kavanagh is very happy to report that her motion regarding the cuts to Legal Aid Ontario passed City Council on Wednesday June 26th.

 WHEREAS The recent Ontario budget has cut funding to Legal Aid Ontario (LAO) by $133 million, retroactive to April 1, 2019; and